Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 2.
-Create a program that shows multiples of 5 between the numbers 0 and 100 using a while loop.
+Create a program that shows multiples of 5 between numbers 0 and 100 using a while loop.

 Solution: